nisrinaishmh/Creating-AI-for-generate-anime-characters-using-DCGANs-and-Keras/README.md

 **Task for Mentee from IBM Academy Advance AI Mentor @ Infinite Learning Course**🎓

-**Completed Course:** Practice to Create anime characters using DCGANs and Kerae with Google Colab from learning materials CognitiveClass.ai🔭🛸
+**Completed Course:** Practice to Create anime characters using DCGANs and Keras with Google Colab from learning materials CognitiveClass.ai🔭🛸

 ### Mentee Info✨